- What is Screen Time?

 One study saw that electromagnetic waves increased levels of Escherichia coli (E.coli) in the gut biome.
 While many of us give E.coli a bad rap, this stomach bacteria is still essential for the digestion of food.
 It’s when specific strains of E.coli increase that we have an issue.

 Not only does too much E.coli cause gastrointestinal distress, but smartphones can enable this overgrowth to happen.

 “The exposure of E coli ATCC 25992 to the magnetic field of 2 mT at the frequency of 50 Hz caused significant alterations in the morphology, growth curves, structural parameters, and the sensitivity to certain antibiotics such as nalidixic acid, amoxicillin, and erythromycin .”– Sage Journals

 Under magnetic radiation, pathogens can grow larger.
 Plus, these waves can make them antibiotic-resistant.
 This combination can be a catastrophe for gut health.

 Probiotic Gut Bacteria That Don’t Like Electromagnetic Waves

 Not only do our devices affect E.coli, but they also can have implications for healthy stomach bacteria.
 However, these interactions are negative.
 Probiotics don’t seem to enjoy the effects of electromagnetic radiation.

-Lactobacillus is a species of stomach bacteria that help fight off allergens, digest food, and repair a leaky gut barrier.
-Unfortunately, they can’t withstand the power of magnetic waves.
+Lactobacillus is one of the top probiotic strains for gut health.
+It is a species of stomach bacteria that help fight off allergens, digest food, suppress pathogenic growth and repair a leaky gut barrier.
+Unfortunately, this bacterial species can’t withstand the power of magnetic waves.